clelidm/MinCompSpin_Greedy/README.md

 In the input folder, we provided as an example the binary dataset `SCOTUS_n9_N895_Data.dat` analysed in the example, which is the dataset of votes of the US Supreme court analysed in Ref.[3] and  used as an example in Ref.[1].
 For hands-on and simple tests of the program, please check the examples in the function `int main()` of the `main.cpp` file, and the usage of the program detailed in the function `tutorial()` of the main file (you can call this function by uncommenting the last lines in the function `main()`).

+In the input folder, we also provided as an example the binary dataset `Big5-IPC1_VS3_N5e4.dat`.
+This is a binarized version of the first `50 000` samples of the Big 5 dataset [4], which has `50` variables.
+This dataset is the one run as an example by the job file `job_run.sh`.
+See paper [1] for comments on the results obtained by the analysis using MCMs.

 [3] E.D.
 Lee, C.P.
 Broedersz, W. Bialek, Statistical Mechanics of the US Supreme Court.
 [J Stat Phys 160, 275–301 (2015)](https://link.springer.com/article/10.1007/s10955-015-1253-6).

+[4] Big 5 dataset, add reference (reference can be found in [1])

 ## License